GNOME/gnome-builder/doc/plugins/index.rst

 #######

 The following provides examples of various ways you can extend Builder.
-All examples are provided in the Python 3 language for succinctness.
+All examples are provided in the Python 3 language for succinctness and clarity.
-You can also implement plugins in C or Vala.
+You may also chooser to implement plugins in C or Vala.

 .. toctree::
    :maxdepth: 3